ethomson/github-satellite-hands-on-labs/2-azure-pipelines-swift/README.md

-# Configure continuous integration builds for a Python project hosted in GitHub
+# Configure continuous integration builds for a Swift (iOS) project hosted in GitHub

 Ensuring that your project can be built at all times, and that all your tests pass, is an important part of maintaining project quality, stability and